-- A reflection checklist to fill in. - You tick the 'traffic light' for each item as a strength (green), something that is in progress (orange) or something that needs work (red). - An action plan form to record your team's priorities for change.
+- A reflection checklist to fill in (Tick the 'traffic light' for each item as a strength, in progress or needs work) - An action plan form to record your team's priorities for change.

-You will also find supporting material about:
+You will also find supporting material about

-- · Moving forward,
+- Moving forward.

-- General guidelines and implementation tips, and
+- · General guidelines and implementation tips, and

 - Links to further resources.